AbhiAgarwal/phys.js/README.md

     phys.information.mechanics.forceMomentum();

 Calling this will give you access to information of the parameters, and inputs required for the specific function.
-This could be used in conjunction with the docs.
+(This could be used in conjunction with the docs.)

+The output would be in this format:

+    Name
+    Inputs
+    Equation

+For example:

+    The Force Equation - using Momentum
+    Inputs are: Initial Momentum, Final Momentum, Initial Time, Final Time.
+    Force = (Final Momentum - Initial Momentum) / (Final Time - Initial Time)

 This is to allow individuals to build applications that aren't just specific to calculations in Physics, but resources that would let other individuals understand Physics.